Thank our Military Whenever you Have the Chance

 Are you ready to say Thanks?

-If you consider yourself a supporter of our military members, you are about to get a long-awaited chance to say "thank you" and this time, you will get to say it face to face.
+If you consider yourself a supporter of our military members, take the chance to say "thank you" whenever you see them face to face.

 Maybe you know

 Maybe you know someone who is still "over there."
 A number of them will be away from home for a long time to come.
 When their homecoming finally happens it will, no doubt, not receive the attention others have received at different times.
 That shouldn't diminish their service and their family's sacrifice - in their eyes or in ours.